Speech & Drama Classes

 Completing two exams per year they quickly gain in confidence and experience and have the opportunity to work right up to and including their Associate Diploma and train as a teacher themselves.
 We offer a wide range of speech training options and exam boards with our students taking Leinster School of Music and Drama and/or LAMDA or Trinity Guildhall exams, with outstanding results.
-We are very proud to say that the winner of the overall Excellence Award in 2008, 2009 and 2014 from the Leinster School of Music & Drama was an ITW student each time!
-NEWS JUST IN...
-Joshua Brown has just been awarded the Leinster School of Music & Drama Excellence Award for Speech & Drama 2016 with Adam Callan taking 3rd place.
-This is a huge honour and we are SO PROUD of them both.
+We are very proud to say that the winner of the overall Excellence Award in 2008, 2009, 2014 and most recently 2016 from the Leinster School of Music & Drama was an ITW student each time!

 Our Speech & Drama students perform in our informal, in-house performance nights at Christmas and in May giving parents and friends a chance to see them in action and building up their experience and confidence in performing in front of an audience.

 ADVANCED ACTING AND SCENE STUDY CLASSES

-We are delighted to be introducing NEW advanced acting and scene study and RADA Bronze Shakespeare Certificate Exam Classes in association with The LIR on Wednesday evenings and Sunday afternoons at ITW Studios, Clonskeagh.
+We are delighted to be introducing NEW advanced acting and scene study Classes on Wednesday evenings and Sunday afternoons at ITW Studios, Clonskeagh.

 These are taught by Sarah Bradley who has recently completed her Masters in Directing at the prestigious Bristol Old Vic Theatre School and who has an impressive CV of acting and Directing credits to her name including working as Resident Director on the West End Show the Grinning Man in 2017/2018.
 Sarah is currently also teaching in The LIR, Trinity.

-Sarah Bradley and the ITW Artistic Director Gillian Oman are also available for monologue/audition preparation classes by arrangement.
+Sarah Bradley and the ITW Artistic Director Gillian Oman are also available for private monologue/audition preparation classes by arrangement.